DenverArtMuseum/mayer-2023/content/bergh.md

 [^14]: Wilma Salisbury, “The Flamboyant Collector,” *Cleveland Plain Dealer*, October 11, 1970, 1, p.
 8-E. Norweb collected widely, but her main interest was numismatics.

 [^15]: In the 1950s, Samuel K. Lothrop, archaeologist at Harvard’s Peabody Museum of Archaeology and Ethnology, agreed to have Peabody staff survey the Norweb property on Panama’s Azuero Peninsula with the understanding that the CMA would receive any exhibitable ancient objects that might result.
 The property, however, could not be accessed.
-See 1951–52 Letters among Lothrop, Norweb, and Milliken, Administrative Correspondence of William M. Milliken, R. Henry and Emery May Norweb, 1930–1958, CMA Archives.
+See 1951–52 letters among Lothrop, Norweb, and Milliken, Administrative Correspondence of William M. Milliken, R. Henry and Emery May Norweb, 1930–1958, CMA Archives.

 [^16]: The count overlooks twenty-four necklaces made of restrung Andean beads.